cloudfoundry-community-attic/LEGACY-bosh-getting-started/creating-a-bosh-from-scratch.md

 **From another terminal on your local machine:**

-Make a copy of the `examples/microbosh` folder and add your AWS credentials as appropriate into `config.yml`:
+Make a copy of the `examples/microbosh` folder contents and add your AWS credentials as appropriate into `config.yml`:

 ```
 mkdir -p ~/.microbosh
+chmod 700 ~/.microbosh
 cd ~/.microbosh

 git clone git://github.com/drnic/bosh-getting-started.git
 cp -r bosh-getting-started/examples/microbosh/* .
 vim config.yml